Save 20% on your first Subscription Order

 Time-under tension (TUT) is a training method whose name refers to how long a muscle is under strain during a set.
 One set of 10 reps will on average take a bodybuilder between 15 to 25 seconds to perform.

 TUT is designed for developing muscle growth and strength.
-If you’re serious about constructing muscle proteins and igniting protein synthesis in your body, then an EAA supplement may be what you’re looking for.
-Read more about why you should add EAAs to your daily routine here.
+If you’re serious about constructing muscle proteins and igniting protein synthesis in your body, then FLEXX EAA may be what you’re looking for.
+Adding more EAAs to your daily routine can boosting exercise and athletic performance as well as other benefits.

 A tri-set is a training method that combines three exercises, all performed one after the other with no breaks.
 You can focus on training the same or on training different muscle groups.